French Brewed IPA: The Best French India Pale Ales to Try Right Now

 - Flavor Balance: A good mix of malt and hops, with the hops usually taking the lead.

 La Parisienne’s Session IPA hits these points for me.
-It’s not the most complex beer I’ve ever had, but it’s reliable and enjoyable.
-It’s a good example of how brewers can create a lighter beer that still has plenty of character.
+It’s not the most complex beer I have ever had, but it’s pretty dependable and enjoyable.
+It feels like a solid showcase of how brewers can craft a lighter beer, yet still keep it full of character, in a kind of quiet way.

 I’m happy to report that this particular IPA Saison is a success.
 It manages to capture the best of both worlds.
-You get that familiar hop punch you expect from an IPA, but it’s balanced by the complex, effervescent nature of a saison.
-It’s not overly bitter, and the yeast character adds a layer of subtle fruitiness and spice that makes it really interesting.
+You get that pretty familiar hop punch you expect from an IPA, but it’s kind of balanced by the complex, effervescent side of a saison, almost like it’s doing two things at once.
+It’s not overly bitter, and the yeast character adds this extra layer of subtle fruitiness, with some spice too, so it stays really interesting through the whole sip.

 Here’s what I noticed: